-You do not need to go to Surf City, Huntington Beach, or County Line to catch the tastiest waves.
-If you live in Los Angeles, California, or you are just visiting, you can find some nice surf spots for riders of all levels.
+If you live in Los Angeles, California, or you are just visiting, you can find some great surf spots for riders of all levels—and won't have to trek all the way to Huntington Beach or County Line Beach to catch the tastiest waves.

 Southern California's best surfing season tends to be during the winter months: December, January, and February.
 Bookending those months, November, March, and April, you can also expect to find some decent swell.
 Check out the 15 top surf spots in Los Angeles based on your surfer level and what to expect there.